dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 bring us all to understand specific pieces of knowledge -- these again, are universal because ... well, read
 [The Nature of God](/posts/2016-05-31-the-nature-of-god.html).
 If you don't understand, reread the first part of this series!
+If what they learn from life differs so starkly from what is reinforced through torment and needless sacrifice, people will stand up for themselves and construct a paradigm that embodies the truths they discover.

 I would like to know as much as I can about the major world religions.
 Though I can't say one is better than another and each is fairly